 - Clip Board

 - Backpack for outdoor hunts (so you don’t have to carry all the cool nature objects they want to keep).
-This one comes in lots of colors and pattern options.

 - Stickers – Sometimes it’s fun to simply cover up the letter on the worksheet with the corresponding ABC sticker.
 You can also use fun kid stickers like these animal ones to cover up the letters as you go.
 Disney of course is another fun sticker idea.
-Here are my favorite.
+Here are my favorites.

 ABC Scavenger Hunt Outside

-There are plenty of ways to adapt this scavenger hunt to enchant and excite a young learner.
+There are plenty of ways to adapt this literacy scavenger hunt to enchant and excite a young learner.